Seattle CoderDojo’s ‘Build a Website’ room is pretty much what it sounds like. Kids learn how to build a web site.

-BEGINNERS & UP: Khan Academy HTML & CSS
+OLDER BEGINNERS & UP: Khan Academy HTML & CSS

 Khan Academy is one of the world’s best places to go learn things.
 This will take you from your first HTML tags to CSS layout, browser dev tools, and more as you build multiple sample web sites.
 This uses a lot of videos, so please have & use headphones.